marcomaggi/ccevents/README.md

 ## Install

+First  we must  make  sure  that the  package  CCExceptions is  properly installed.
 To install from a proper release tarball, do this:

 ```
 $ cd ccevents-0.1.0